linode/docs/docs/applications/cloud-storage/access-box-fedora-22.md

         vi ~/.davfs2/secrets

-2. Add the following to the secrets file, replacing `email` with your email and `password` with your password.
+2. Add the following to the secrets file, replacing `email` with your Box email and `password` with your Box password.

         https://dav.box.com/dav  email  password